-The dash is kind of like the superhero of punctuation.
+The em dash is kind of like the superhero of punctuation.
 Not only does it have a cool, sleek name, it’s often referred to as the “super comma.”
 But you can’t just go around using dashes because you want super commas.
 There are some rules you should follow, and you don’t want to overuse any one type of punctuation.

 I think the reason those books became so popular—so much so that they became a cultural phenomenon—is that the world was ready for a little bit of magic.

-- You can also use dashes to set apart an appositive phrase or extra information that contains commas.
+- You can also use em dashes to set apart an appositive phrase or extra information that contains commas.

-Of course, while the rules related to using dashes are relatively simple, there seems to be great confusion over how the dash is actually created in word processing programs.
+Of course, while the rules related to using these dashes are relatively simple, there seems to be great confusion over how the dash is actually created in word processing programs.